How to Weld Quarter Panels: A Full Walkthrough

 welding quarter panels effectively

-2. Spot Weld Removal: Use an air chisel or spot weld cutter to remove old panel sections without damaging surrounding metal.
+2. Remove spot welds cleanly: Use an air chisel or spot weld cutter so you don’t damage nearby metal.

 Tips for Maintaining Your Welded Panels